Posted on

 • Pen “teaser bucks” or bucks in nannies to breed

-• 15 days before the breed turn out on the desired breed date (male odor, behavior stimulates synchronization of estrus)
+• 15 days before the breed turns out on the desired breed date (male odor, behavior stimulates synchronization of estrus)

 • We also use 9mg/# of LA200 2 weeks before breeding to decrease Chlamydia, Campylobacter & Lepto